-Young parents are not required to submit evidence of their residency status with their application.
+Young parents are not generally required to submit evidence of their residency status with their application.
 However, where they confirm they are a migrant from outside the EEA, ESFA may request evidence and/or may carry out checks with the Home Office to confirm their immigration status.
-Supporting evidence may be requested from the young parent if any issues are identified.

 Education institution and the study programme

 The young parent’s study programme must have some public funding.
 There are no specific requirements for the length, duration or level of the study programme but it must be a defined programme of study.

 The following are examples of study programmes that are eligible for C2L.
 It is not an exhaustive list:

 - school and college study programmes including GCSEs, A levels, BTECs